UNIVERSE-HPC/UNIVERSE-HPC.github.io/collections/_events/20231009-projectseminar1-edi.md

 ---
-title: UNIVERSE-HPC Seminar Series - Structure and Delivery Format for Online HPC Courses
+title: Structure and Delivery Format for Online HPC Courses
 speaker: Dr David Henty
 affiliation: EPCC, University of Edinburgh
 location: EPCC, University of Edinburgh and online